parkervg/blendsql/README.md

             }
         },
     ],
-    # Will fetch `k` most relevant few-shot examples using DPR retriever
+    # Will fetch `k` most relevant few-shot examples using embedding-based retriever
     k=1
     # How many inference values to pass to model at once
     batch_size=3,